Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileHTTPID           - The ID of the HTTP profile being searched for.
 Outputs:

-Sets teh following to Blank:
+Sets the following to Blank:

         ProfileHTTPID           - The ID of the HTTP profile being searched for.
         ProfileHTTPName         - The Name of the HTTP profile found.